Metaspectral/Hyperspectral-Starter/README.md

 The following is a list of publicly available hyperspectral data sources that you can utilize for your research and projects:

-- **PRISMA (PRecursore IperSpettrale della Missione Applicativa)**: An Italian Space Agency project providing hyperspectral data with high radiometric and spectral resolution.
-[Register and Access PRISMA Data](https://sbg.jpl.nasa.gov/news-events/prisma-data-are-now-available-for-access) - ❌ Not supported yet.
-(Explanation: We are actively working on adding support for PRISMA data and plan to include conversion scripts in the future.
-Stay tuned for updates!)

 - **EnMAP (Environmental Mapping and Analysis Program)**: A German hyperspectral satellite mission that aims to assess the state and evolution of various terrestrial and coastal ecosystems.
 [Register and Access EnMAP Data](https://www.enmap.org/) - ✅ Supported through [EnMAP to ENVI](./enmap-to-envi-converter) conversion.

 - **AVIRIS (Airborne Visible/Infrared Imaging Spectrometer)**: Managed by NASA's Jet Propulsion Laboratory, AVIRIS is an advanced airborne sensor that collects hyperspectral imagery of the Earth's surface.
 [Access AVIRIS Data](https://aviris.jpl.nasa.gov/data/get_aviris_data.html) - ✅ Supported directly through Fusion.

+- **WorldView-3**: WorldView-3 was the first mission to carry a multi-payload, super-spectral, high-resolution commercial satellite sensor.
+WorldView-3 is capable of collecting up to 680,000 km2 per day.
+[Register and Access WorldView-3 Data](https://earth.esa.int/eogateway/catalog/worldview-3-full-archive-and-tasking) - ✅ Supported through [WorldView-3 GeoTIFF Converter](./worldview3-to-envi-converter).

+- **PRISMA (PRecursore IperSpettrale della Missione Applicativa)**: An Italian Space Agency project providing hyperspectral data with high radiometric and spectral resolution.
+[Register and Access PRISMA Data](https://sbg.jpl.nasa.gov/news-events/prisma-data-are-now-available-for-access) - ❌ Not supported yet.

 - **Hyperion EO-1 (Earth Observing-1)**: NASA's satellite mission providing detailed hyperspectral images for Earth observation and research purposes.
 [Register and Access Hyperion EO-1 Data](https://data.nasa.gov/dataset/EO-1-Hyperion/ethf-arwz/data) - ❌ Not supported yet.
-(Explanation: We have plans to add support for Hyperion EO-1 data in future updates.)

 - **EMIT (Earth Surface Mineral Dust Source Investigation)**: A mission dedicated to identifying the composition of mineral dust from Earth's arid regions.
 [Register and Access EMIT Data](https://urs.earthdata.nasa.gov/).
 Select "View All" on Instruments and check EMIT. - ❌ Not supported yet.
-(Explanation: We are actively exploring options to support EMIT data and will update the repository when available.)

-Please note that our goal is to provide comprehensive support for various hyperspectral data sources, and we are continuously working to expand our capabilities.
-If you have specific data sources or formats you'd like us to prioritize, please feel free to contact us at [support@metaspectral.com](mailto:support@metaspectral.com).
+Our goal is to provide comprehensive support for various hyperspectral data sources, and we are continuously working to expand our capabilities.
+If you have specific data sources or formats you'd like us to prioritize, please contact us at [support@metaspectral.com](mailto:support@metaspectral.com).

 ## Data Conversion Scripts

-While we are working on being able to import these data sources directly into Fusion, we provide you with a set of scripts.
+While we are working on being able to import these data sources directly into Fusion, please use the following scripts.
 These scripts will convert the raw hyperspectral data into a compatible format for upload and processing within Fusion.

 - [EnMAP to ENVI]((./enmap-to-envi-converter)): Prepare EnMAP data for Fusion use.
 - [Pixxel to ENVI](./pixxel-to-envi-converter): Prepare EnMAP data for Fusion use.
+- [WorldView-3 GeoTIFF](./worldview3-to-envi-converter): Convert WorldView-3 GeoTIFFs to ENVI format.

 If other formats are needed, please file an issue or contact us at [support@metaspectral.com](mailto:support@metaspectral.com).